timo-reymann/bash-tui-toolkit/README.md

 Toolkit to create simple Terminal UIs using plain bash builtins

-> :warning: Currently, WIP and not in a stable state for usage

 ## Goals
 - provide a simple and clear default set of elements to use creating an interactive terminal UI
 - be clean and minimalistic